 }

 Following these steps, you've created a custom data validation attribute that determines if a property's value falls within a predefined range of acceptable values.
 Suppose the value does not fit the criteria.
-In that case, the validation property adds an error to the ModelState, which you may subsequently manage in your API controller.
+The validation property then adds an error to the ModelState

 Handle Validation Errors Gracefully and Provide Meaningful Error Messages